Demolish-1/Movie-ticket-Receipt-app-/README.md

-# Movie-ticket-Receipt-app-
+# 🎬Movie-Ticket-Receipt-app📜-
-a app were one can calculate movie ticket sails with automatic Vat calculation included
+An app where one can calculate movie ticket sails with automatic VAT calculation included➗📐

+***How it works***
+- Choose from selected movies (3x)
+- choose the amount of customers paying for the same movie.
+- click on menu then process.

+***▶️how to run***🟢
+- Copy code to ide.
+- run.
+- thank you.